bketelsen/captainhook/README.md

 - consider making the POST data from the webhook available in some way
 - make the output of the scripts optional
+- add the status code to the output, make it option and read the echo flag
+- more logs
+- tests

 Copyright 2014, Brian Ketelsen and Kelsey Hightower